 To put it succinctly, though I encourage you to read it in Exodus, God wanted to meet with the people.
 He truly wanted relationship with them.
 But His Holiness would not allow it because when holiness comes into contact with sin, sin either has to be punished or satisfied/appeased/forgiven.

 God can’t arbitrarily forgive the fact that we’ve broken His Laws unless He exacts punishment for the sin or somehow satisfies His Holiness with a covering for sin.
-Blood sacrifices were the constant covering He set up throughout the Old Testament.
+Blood sacrifices of animals were the constant covering He set up throughout the Old Testament.

 But in the wilderness before all of the government and laws were set in place, God longed for His people.
 (They longed for Egypt.
 He longed for them.)
 To those who believed Him and obeyed (Moses did, among others) He could reveal Himself.
 But to the crowds, He could only come so far.
 They had to meet Him at the place of obedience to His laws, so he told Moses to tell the people to consecrate themselves for three days.
 Then He wanted a barrier put up around the mountain and the people firmly warned NOT to cross that barrier.
 Not even an animal could accidentally cross it without being killed.
 (Again, God was making His Holiness perfectly clear to His people.)